robfallows/tunguska-meteor-simple-todos/README.md

 - `tunguska:meteor-testing 1.0.0`
   - A fork of `centiq:testing` updated to the latest version (at the time of publishing) of `slimer.js`.
 This package itself uses:
-  - `tunguska:mocha-core`
+  - `tunguska:mocha-core 1.0.1`
-    - A fork of `practicalmeteor:mocha-core` updated to the 5.0.4 version of `mocha` (the latest at the time of publishing).
+    - A fork of `practicalmeteor:mocha-core` updated to the 5.0.5 version of `mocha` (the latest at the time of publishing).

 ### npm packages